lewisExternal/EasyLiveAuctionScraper/README.md

 >3.
 Existence of the third argument will mean the script is run as a background process.

-i.e to run in resilience mode in the background, please see the below.
+i.e to run not in resilience mode and in the background, please see the below.

 > ./run_script.sh https://www.easyliveauction.com/auctioneers/2020auctions/ n y